-As soon as Private Maisie Richards was introduced to viewers on Our Girl in 2017 she was an instant hit.
+As soon as Private Maisie Richards was introduced to viewers on Our Girl in 2017, she was an instant hit.
 Everyone wanted to know who actor Shalom Brune-Franklin was and where they could see more of her.
-With her quick wit and dark humour she became a show favourite.
-And since appearing on Our Girl the 25 year old has gone on to star in a mystical Netflix series and her next role sees her in one of the most popular cop shows on TV, Line of Duty.
-So, who is Shalom Brune-Franklin?
+Since appearing on Our Girl, the 26-year-old actor has gone on to star in a mystical Netflix series and a major four-part political drama opposite Hugh Laurie.
+Her next role sees her in one of the most popular cop shows on TV, but what else is there to know about Brune-Franklin?